 10) Time Capsule Interview

 Kids are constantly changing their minds.
 One day they have dreams of being an astronaut, then the next day they’ve decided that they want to become a doctor instead.
 How interesting would it be to compile the answers to a bunch of questions, then do it again in a few years, and compare their answers with their past interview?
-You may be surprised by how much they’ve changed or even by how much they’ve remained the same.
-Take your kiddo out for dessert and simply talk to them about their likes, dislikes, and dreams.
-Write everything down and complete the same exercise in a year or even five years.
+You may be surprised by how much they’ve changed or how much they’ve remained the same.
+Take your kiddo out for dessert and talk to them about their likes, dislikes, and dreams.
+Write everything down and complete the same exercise in a year or five years.

 Here are some examples of questions you can ask: